viam-soleng/viam-sensor-history/README.md

 }
 ```

-#### Reset Replay
+#### Reset Playback

-Resets the replay to the beginning of the dataset.
+Resets the playback to the beginning of the dataset.

 ```json
 {